elotroalex/chiens/_texts/translation.md

 - {:.sp} The Black Man with Glasses *(sententious.)*

-- I say, O, let the quarrels rot for a long time!
+- I say, O, let old dogs lie!
 - I'm not one to spit oil on fire
 - But I do choose to throw water on embers
 - {:.pr} and I say that I sniff a crime here: the crime against oblivion, the crime against the son, and I say that the father has no right to hang the son on the grudging wire of his cruel memories